apptainer/singularity-userdocs/appendix.rst

     exec "$@"`

-If you want different entrypoints for your image, we recommend using the
-%apprun syntax (see :ref:`apps <reproducible-sci-f-apps>`).
+If you want different entrypoints for your image, we recommend using the %apprun syntax (see :ref:`apps <reproducible-scif-apps>`).
 Here we have two entrypoints for foo and bar:

 .. code-block:: none